yasminrei/mom-interruption-sim/README.md

 ## Preface
-Mom Interruption was a winning hackathon project, built by myself in 48 hours.
+Mom Interruption was a winning hackathon project, built by myself within the 2 days of the weekend-long hackathon.
 It was created on-theme for the Meme category and was selected by the hosts at AppWrite x 100Devs.

 ---